-Most children with non-Hodgkin lymphoma do not have any known risk factors for this disease that can be changed.
-But researchers have found some factors that may put children at increased risk.
+Researchers have found some factors that can increase children’s risk of NHL.
+But most children with NHL do not have any known risk factors for this disease that can be changed.

 Age, gender, and race

-Some types of immune system problems have been linked with a higher risk of non-Hodgkin lymphoma in children.
+Some types of immune system problems have been linked with a higher risk of NHL in children.

 Congenital (present at birth) immune deficiency syndromes

 Some genetic (inherited) syndromes can cause children to be born with an abnormal immune system.
-Along with an increased risk of serious infections, these children also have a higher risk of developing non-Hodgkin lymphoma (and sometimes other cancers as well).
+Along with an increased risk of serious infections, these children also have a higher risk of developing NHL (and sometimes other cancers as well).
 These syndromes include:

 - Wiskott-Aldrich syndrome

 - Common variable immunodeficiency

 - X-linked lymphoproliferative syndrome